jatherrien/largeRCRF/README.md

 when in practice only the trees being trained on need to be loaded.
 You can specify `savePath` to give a directory for `largeRCRF` to save trees in during training, which will allow to `largeRCRF` to conserve memory for only those trees being currently trained.

+### Training stalls immediately at 0 trees and the CPU is idle

+This issue has been observed before on one particular system (and only on that system) but it's not clear what causes it.
+It would be appreciated if you could report this bug to [joelt@sfu.ca](mailto:joelt@sfu.ca) and give your operating system and the version of Java installed (the entire output of `java --version`).

+As a workaround, this issue seems to occur randomly; so try restarting your code to see if it runs.